-- Activity 1.2.2: Based on the Integrated Coastal Zone Management Policy, develop an Integrated Coastal Zone Management Strategy and Action Plan that establishes the implementation plan for a dedicated Coastal Zone Management Committee.25 - Activity 1.2.3: Establish a technical Coastal Zone Management Committee and equip the Committee with mandate, Terms of Reference, and support its operation by a responsible Secretariat (see Output 3.1).
-The Committee will bring together key line ministries, civil society, further relevant Blue and Green Economy-based entities,26 amongst others.
+- Activity 1.2.1: Conduct a capacity needs assessment for the envisaged Coastal Zone Management Committee. - Activity 1.2.2: Based on the Integrated Coastal Zone Management Policy, develop an Integrated Coastal Zone Management Strategy and Action Plan that establishes the implementation plan for a dedicated Coastal Zone Management Committee.25 - Activity 1.2.3: Establish a technical Coastal Zone Management Committee and equip the Committee with a mandate, and Terms of Reference The Committee will bring together key line ministries, civil society, further relevant Blue and Green Economy-based entities,26 amongst others.
 During the AF project lifetime, the activities of the Committee will be borne by the Project Steering Committee (PSC). - Activity 1.2.4: Build the technical and organisational capacity of the Coastal Zone Management Committee based on the needs assessment.